Turner747/Turner747/README.md

-- 👋 Hi, I’m @Turner747
+- 👋 Hi, I’m Josh
 - 👀 I’m interested in web application development
 - 🌱 I’m currently learning Java through uni and C#, Javascript, Spring and other webdev stuff in my free time
-- 💞️ I’m looking to collaborate on anything cool
+- 💞️ I’m starting as a Junior Developer at a MedTech company very soon
 - 📫 How to reach me @realJoshTurner7 on Twitter
 - 💻 Check out my website, www.joshmturner.com